Real-world tested VPN reviews you can trust

 In plain terms:

-It’s like mailing a letter through a forwarding address — the website sees the VPN, not you.
+It’s like mailing a letter through a forwarding address — the website sees the VPN server’s address, not yours.
+This is how a VPN hides your location and makes it look like you’re somewhere else.

 There are lots of everyday reasons to use a VPN to hide your location - and most of them have nothing to do with being secretive.
 It’s about privacy, freedom, and choice.